w3c/wai-tutorials/source/forms/notifications.html.erb.md

 Notifications provide feedback to users about their form entries.
 In-line notifications provide feedback at or near the controls, typically input fields, while status notifications are typically provided after forms are submitted.

 Notifications need to be concise and clear.
-In particular error messages need to be easy to understand, and to provide simple indications of how to correct mistakes.
+In particular error messages should be easy to understand, and to provide simple indications of how to correct mistakes.
 Success messages are also important to confirm task completion.

-## Status Notifications
-{:#heading-title}

 When a form is submitted, it is important that the user is notified whether the submission was successful or if errors occurred.
-Several approaches can be used, and in many cases several can be combined.
+Several approaches can be combined.

-###  Using the Main Heading
+##  Using the Main Heading
-{:.ap}

 A common way to provide feedback is by using the main heading of a page, usually the most prominently displayed `<h1>`or `<h2>` element.
 This technique is particularly useful when forms are processed by the server, but can also be useful for client-side scripting.